cpcm94/coodesh-backend/README.md

 Now you need to add and configure the `.env` file.
 A example env file can be found in the project directory as `.env.example`:

-All these informations should be found
+All these informations should be found inside your JawsDB add-on

 | Variable      | Description               |
 | ------------- | ------------------------- |